Featured Product: Flexispot EC9 Standing Desk | $260 | Amazon | Clip coupon

 Best Overall: Uplift V2 Standing Desk

-After spending my first six months of quarantine back in my childhood home, my wrists and lower back were in pretty awful shape.
-Holding my phone hurt after a long day of typing, and I found myself slouching a little too often in my family’s stiff dining room chairs.
-Once I got back home to California, I jumped on grabbing an Uplift V2 Standing Desk—and haven’t looked back since.
+Spending the first six months of quarantine back in my childhood home did a number on my wrists and lower back.
+Simply holding my phone hurt after a long day of typing, and I realized I was slouching a lot in my family’s stiff dining room chairs.
+One back home in California, I snagged an Uplift V2 Standing Desk and haven’t regretted it one bit.

 Nice as it is, the UpLift is on the more expensive end, and that’s a reasonable dealbreaker.
 Standing desks don’t have to raid your savings, though.
-The Monomi electric height-adjustable standing desk is one of the best available on Amazon right now, according to reviewers, and a 48" model costs just $300.
+The Monomi electric height-adjustable standing desk is one of the best available on Amazon right now, according to reviewers, and a 48" model costs just $221 right now at Amazon.

 Like the Uplift, the Monomi has a keypad that lets you quickly adjust the height of the desk, extendable up to 46".
 Unlike the Uplift, though, its keypad and keyboard tray are included, so you won’t have to sweat the upgrade prices.
 It’s not as elegant-looking as pricier options, not to mention it lacks the C-frame to improve stability, but at half the price, it’s not something you’ll fret too much—the basics are more than plenty.

 Best Budget Desk, Runner-Up: Flexispot EC9 Standing Desk